elastic/rally/docs/command_line_reference.rst

 ``laps``
 ~~~~~~~~

 Allows to run the benchmark for multiple laps (defaults to 1 lap).
-Each lap corresponds to one full execution of a track but note that the benchmark candidate is not restarted between laps.
+Each lap corresponds to one full execution of a track but note that the benchmark candidate is not restarted in between.

 .. _clr_enable_driver_profiling: